-In the summer, usually in mid-August, we offer Vacation Bible School (VBS) for children ages 3 - 12.
+In the summer we offer Vacation Bible School (VBS) for children ages 3 - 11.
 Teenagers are welcome to participate as helpers working with the younger children.
-Our VBS for 2019 is "To Mars and Beyond - Explore Where God's Power Can Take You" and it will be held August 12 - 16 from 6:00 to 8:00 PM in the Carney Center located behind the main church building.
+Our VBS for 2023 is "Hero Hotline: Called Together to Serve God" and it will be held June 26-30 from 6:00 to 8:00 PM in the Carney Center located behind the main church building.

 In 2019 we started a new youth group for youth ages 8 - 12.
 The Youth Group meets the third Saturday of each month from 4:00 to 5:30 PM in the Carney Center.
 The youth participate in games, crafts, music, service projects, Bible and faith lessons, and outings that are all designed to the youth grow in their Christian faith.

 We are here to help.

 Are you facing a challenging situation like the death of a loved one, job loss, illness, or divorce?
 Do you need someone to talk to and you are not sure where to turn?
 The Stephen Ministry Program is ready to help.
 This free, one-to-one, lay Christian care giving can help you get through this difficult time.
 You can request to have a Stephen Minister assigned to you to meet with you regularly and walk with you as you contend with difficult life changes or situations.

 Leave us a message by calling our pastor, Rev Eunice Kim - 518-966-4181, ext.
 1001.